Effective date: 1 July 2018

 Maintaining confidentiality is not absolute and should be assessed in terms of contract disclosure requirements for Freedom of Information and audit purposes.

-Privacy by Design Background Paper (Commissioner for Privacy and Data Protection, October 2014)
+Privacy by Design - Effective privacy design in the Victorian public sector (Commissioner for Privacy and Data Protection)

 This paper provides information and content about privacy by design and explains how and why privacy be design is helpful for the community and Agencies.